Last updated on .

 Cemetery

 Overall, it was an eye-opening experience to tour Armero.
 First of all, we learned a great deal about the disaster and why it occurred.
 Secondly, learning about it directly from a survivor who was there on the day of the disaster was priceless.
 Finally, we came away with a greater appreciation for nature and what can happen if we don’t heed its warnings.
-Armero was a tragedy for humanity, but also a valuable lesson about the effects of terrible ignorance.
+Armero was a tragedy for humanity, but also a valuable lesson about the terrible consequences of ignorance.

 Author